 When you power off your phone, it terminates all connections with cell towers, and its radios are turned off.
 When you power back on, your system initiates connection sequences afresh.
 In the process, any temporary glitches or network errors may be solved.

 Solution 3: Adjust the SIM Card

 Your phone can only read your SIM card if the SIM card is firmly seated in its slot.
 If the card is dislodged or misaligned, which can occur after you drop your phone accidentally, you won’t be able to connect to your carrier.
 Or, if your device is new, you may not have inserted the SIM card correctly.
 Thus, the next troubleshooting step should be removing the SIM card and inserting it back in.

-Pro tip: If you don’t have a SIM popping tool, use an earring and apply pressure.
+Pro tip: If you don’t have a SIM popping tool, use an earring or tiny paperclip and apply pressure.

-While you’re doing this, ensure that the SIM card fits securely into your device.
-If it appears loose, you may want to try placing a piece of tape, cardboard, or paper into the tray to achieve a tighter fit.
-Although it may appear an unconventional fix, adjusting the SIM card in this way works for many Android users.
+While doing this, ensure the SIM card fits securely into your device.
+Place a piece of tape, cardboard, or paper into the tray to achieve a tighter fit if it appears loose.
+Although it may seem like an unconventional fix, adjusting the SIM card in this way works for many Android users.

 As a rule of thumb, you should avoid applying too much pressure when handling your phone’s interiors.
 Excessive force can damage your device’s hardware and create new problems.

 Solution 4: Remove, Clean, and Re-Insert Your SIM Card

 Adjusting your SIM card won’t solve the “No SIM Card” error if the SIM tray is filled with dirt or grime.
 For best results, here’s how you should clean your SIM card and SIM card slot: